wmhilton-stoplight/platform-docs/2a.-style-guides/j-disable-rules.md

 <!-- theme: info -->
 <!--Shared style guides are available on the **Professional** and **Enterprise** plans.-->

-> This feature is in preview.
+> This is a limited access feature.
 Reach out to nauman@stoplight.io for more information.

 To disable an inherited rule: